simonschoelly/SimpleValueGraphs.jl/docs/src/custom-valuegraph-types.md

 is a graph  type that has neither vertex nor graph values and two edge values, one of them of type `Int` and the other of type `W`.

-As a subtype of `LightGraphs.AbstractGraph`, an `AbstractValGraph` should implement the [methods required by LightGraphs](https://github.com/JuliaGraphs/LightGraphs.jl) as well as some other methods.
+As a subtype of `Graphs.AbstractGraph`, an `AbstractValGraph` should implement the [methods required by Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) as well as some other methods.
 Luckily a lot of the methods required for `AbstractGraph` already have a default implementation, so the number of necessary methods is actually much shorter.